Vernon Conservation Commission

 If you are interested in joining us, please contact us at:

-Participants will search for insects, worms and other small animals that live in riffles, or areas of fast moving water, along the brooks that feed the Tankerhoosen River.
+Participants will search for insects, worms, and other small animals that live in riffles along the brooks that feed the Tankerhoosen River.
+Riffles are rocky sections of fast moving water, usually only 10 to 20 feet long.
 The variety and numbers of animals found will indicate the relative cleanliness and health of the river system.
 Vernon’s survey results will be compiled along with those for other rivers by the Connecticut Department of Energy and Environmental Protection to develop a view of water quality statewide.
-RBV surveys have been conducted in Vernon for 20 years, giving volunteers the opportunity to learn scientific principles and contribute to an effort that benefits all residents.
+RBV surveys have been conducted in Vernon for over 20 years.
+This also gives volunteers the opportunity to learn scientific principles and contribute to an effort that benefits all residents.

-Volunteers will meet at 9:00 AM at the Red Barn at Valley Falls Farm, opposite 345 Valley Falls Road in Vernon.
-An overview of the RBV program will be provided, followed by group field training.
-We will then split into teams to investigate predetermined survey sites.
-The project will be completed by 2:00 PM.
-Participants should wear knee high boots or hip boots, and may bring waterproof gloves.
-Bring a water bottle – snacks will be provided.
+Volunteers meet at 9 a.m. for an overview of the program and group training.
+People are then split into teams to survey predetermined sites.
+The project will be completed by 1:00 PM.
+Participants should wear knee high boots or hip waders and may bring waterproof gloves.
+Please bring a water bottle and a snack.